Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 All the dash cams I've reviewed take very good daytime video.
 Night video can be plagued by murky shadows and headlight flare, so take a close look at the night shots in each review.

-I definitely had my favorites, but all the products will capture any metal-meets-metal incidents in your life.
+I definitely had my favorites, but all the products will capture any metal-on-metal incidents you're unlucky enough to experience.
 Although in the case of the Yada (one of our lowest-rated products), only during the day.

 As nice as dual-channel is, there’s talk about true 360-degree video.
 Check out TechHive’s review of PowerDVD 16’s 3D playback to see how compelling that can be.
 We’re also waiting for some sort of off-device storage, or continuous Web upload so that the evidence of who stole your car doesn’t disappear with said vehicle.